Robotic Chamfer Grind System

 This customer was looking to automate their existing carbide blank system, due to the slowness and risk of work-related injuries.

 With the customer’s current risk of work-related injuries so being so high and the overall effectiveness of the previous system low, the present machine was starting to become more of a risk than a reward.

-The customer turned to Midwest Engineered Systems to explore building an automated version of their existing system.
 From analyzing and understanding the customer’s current production process, and use for the machine, MWES engineered an automation system that took advantage of innovative technology that addressed all of the current production issues.

 MWES’s complete automated system included two high-tech industrial ABB robots, four chamfer grinders, and a complete product packaging system.
 The new automation solution was precisely engineered to fit in the footprint of the current system, without reengineering their plant layout.

 Parts arrive at the system in trays that can be loaded into the system.
 The MWES automation solution then uses one of the cell’s robots to move to the Feedall conveyor or Shuttle Table pickup position to await the next part to be presented in the trays.

 After the part is presented, the ABB IRB140 robot grips the part.
 The gripper unit is a 3-jaw parallel self-centering unit.
 Once gripped, the automation system’s ABB IRC 5 Controller begins the grinding process.
 These grinders were internally designed and built by MWES specifically for immense precision.
 Each grinder is equipped with a 2HP 3450 RPM motor with a common base to reduce footprint.

 The grinding process is comprised of a number of preprogrammed steps that are bespoke to each variant of the parts chamfer dimensions.
 MWES designed a specific end of arm tool that rotates the part on the grinding wheel face to achieve the desired chamfer.